Portsmouth's Historic Cemeteries

-The City of Portsmouth owns and maintains six historic cemeteries; these cemeteries today exist as invaluable snapshots of the lives and final resting places of residents of our community over our nearly 400 year history.
-Recognizing this, in 2013 The City of Portsmouth and the Portsmouth Historical Society commissioned an existing conditions assessment report to begin the process of developing a long range restoration plan to maintain these historic resources for the benefit of future generations.
-The report is available at the bottom of this page and documents the existing conditions of the Point of Graves Burial Ground, the Old North Burial Ground, the Union Cemetery, the Pleasant Street Burial Ground and the Cotton Cemetery.
+These cemeteries today exist as invaluable records of the lives and final resting places of residents of the community over its nearly 400-year history.
+Recognizing this, in 2013 The City of Portsmouth and the Portsmouth Historical Society commissioned an Existing Conditions Assessment report to begin the process of developing a long-range restoration plan to maintain these historic resources for the benefit of future generations.
+The report documented the existing conditions of the five historic cemeteries.

 Historic Cemetery Trust Fund

 One of the higher priority projects identified in the 2013 Assessment was reconstruction of the severely deteriorated Union Cemetery Receiving Tomb.
-The receiving tomb, which was not a burial site itself, was in a state of disrepair and was a known gathering place for illicit activities (monitored when possible).
-Addressing this tomb's condition was included in the 2013 infrastructure assessment.
-Together with a consulting conservation mason, the Historical Society, and the Division of Historical Resources, City staff found a historically-sensitive way to reconfigure the building remnants to return the site to stable condition.
-This work took place in conjunction with the completion of the fence work and included reusing the tomb materials to retain the architecturally-significant façade through the reuse of the existing granite roof pieces as structural supports.
+The receiving tomb, which was not a burial site itself, was in a state of disrepair and was a known gathering place for illicit activities (monitored when possible).Together with a consulting conservation mason, the Portsmouth Historical Society, and the Division of Historical Resources, City staff found a historically-sensitive way to reconfigure the building remnants to return the site to stable condition.
+This work took place in conjunction with the completion of the fence work and included reusing existing granite roof pieces as structural supports and to retain the architecturally-significant façade.
 The existing brick was reused to pave the area behind the façade that denotes the footprint of the original receiving tomb location.
 The site no longer has a roof, but its presence is maintained as an architectural feature.

-In August 2016, the City undertook reconstruction of the North Cemetery front enclosure wall, the highest priority repair project in the city's historic cemeteries, and one of the most costly.Theexisting wall was in poor condition and had become unstable, deteriorated beyond the point of restoration or repair.
-The 2013 Report recommended that the entirewall be carefully dismantled and rebuilt on a concrete footing using theoriginal stones and concrete caps.
-Preservation mason Thomas Ahern deconstructed the 210-foot stone wall in front of the historic North Cemetery, arranged and/or numbered the hundreds of stones and is put it all back together again, one rock at a time.
+In August 2016, the City undertook reconstruction of the North Cemetery front enclosure wall, the highest priority repair project in the city's historic cemeteries, and one of the most costly.
+The existing wall was in poor condition and had become unstable, deteriorated beyond the point of restoration or repair.
+The 2013 Report recommended that the entire wall be carefully dismantled and rebuilt on a concrete footing using the original stones and concrete caps.
+Preservation mason Thomas Ahern deconstructed the 210-foot stone wall in front of the historic North Cemetery, arranged and/or numbered the hundreds of stones and put it all back together again, one rock at a time.
 Ahern spent eight weeks restoring the wall.
 The North Cemetery burial ground is on the National Register of Historic Places